Betty Van

 In 1939, Van was with Vito Musso’s orchestra.
 When Musso, a former Goodman saxophonist, turned his band over to Johnny “Scat” Davis in mid-1939, Van remained, but in October Davis decided to change gears from swing to sweet music, and both she and Musso left.
 Musso formed a new band with Van as vocalist.

 In summer 1940, Van sang with Sonny Dunham.
 Later that year she was with Charles Dant’s NBC orchestra, leaving for a year and then returning in November 1941.
-In April 1942, Van joined Jack Teagarden’s band, touring with them before retiring to marry a fellow with the last name of Guzzardi.[1]
+In March 1942, Van joined Jack Teagarden’s band, touring with them before retiring in July to marry a fellow with the last name of Guzzardi.[1]

 After her marriage, Van initially settled in the Los Angeles area but later moved to San Juan, Puerto Rico, where her husband’s career took her and their four children.
 The family later moved to Guatemala before returning to California.
 Betty Van passed away in 2005 at the age of 86.